kxdc/mac-setup/README.md

 # mac-setup

-Set up personal developing environment for a brand new mac, neat and easy.
+Set up personal developing environment for a brand new mac, easy and not much.

 ## Introduction